VikasKrGond/SerrverHitsApp/README.md

     }
 }
 ```
-###How to Run Backend
+How to Run Backend
-	-1.Navigate to the apihits-backend directory.
+	1.Navigate to the apihits-backend directory.
-	-2.Set up a MySQL database and configure application.properties:
+	2.Set up a MySQL database and configure application.properties:
 ```
 spring.datasource.url=jdbc:mysql://localhost:3306/apihits_db
 spring.datasource.username=<DB_USERNAME>
 spring.datasource.password=<DB_PASSWORD>
 ```
-###3.Build and run the application:
+3.Build and run the application:
     `mvn spring-boot:run`
-###4.The API will be available at `http://localhost:8080`
+4.The API will be available at `http://localhost:8080`

-##Integration
+Integration
--To integrate the frontend with the backend:
+To integrate the frontend with the backend:
-	-1.
-Update the API endpoint in Dashboard.jsx:
+	1. Update the API endpoint in Dashboard.jsx:
     `let url = "http://localhost:8080/api/dashboard" `
-    	-2.
-Ensure the backend is running (http://localhost:8080) before starting the frontend.
+    	2. Ensure the backend is running `(http://localhost:8080)` before starting the frontend.
-	-3.
-Use the Refresh button or filtering form to interact with the backend API.
+	3. Use the Refresh button or filtering form to interact with the backend API.